 Megasporogenesis is the process in which megaspores are formed within the ovules of flowering plants.
-During this process, the megasporocyte undergoes meiosis to produce four haploid megaspores.
-Out of the four megaspores, typically only one survives, and it undergoes further mitotic divisions to form the mature female gametophyte or embryo sac.
+In this process, the megasporocyte undergoes meiosis, resulting in four haploid megaspores.
+Usually, only one megaspore remains functional, which then undergoes several rounds of mitotic division to develop into the mature embryo sac or female gametophyte.

 Egg Cell (1 nucleus): The female gamete, located at the micropylar end of the embryo sac, is involved in fertilization.